Hiking & Biking Trails in Carmel

 11677 Towne Road, Carmel

-This 125 acre park is littered with paved paths and bike trails winding through prairies, along fishing ponds and plenty of greenspace.
-Pack a picnic and a Frisbee.
-This insta-worthy park is gorgeous!
+This 125-acre park features paved paths and bike trails winding through prairies, along fishing ponds, and plenty of greenspace.
+Pack a picnic and a kite or frisbee.
+This Insta-worthy park is gorgeous!
 Allow enough time to visit the Children’s Garden and let the kid’s imaginations run wild.

 1. Pingback: Your Guide to Summer Fun in Carmel | Things to do